-Coventry Airport has been identified as the preferred site for a West Midlands Gigafactory and an outline planning application is now being brought forward by a Joint Venture made up of Coventry City Council and Coventry Airport Ltd.
+Coventry Airport has been identified as the preferred site for a West Midlands Gigafactory and an outline planning application has now been approved by Warwick District Council and Coventry City Council.

 A Gigafactory is a fundamental piece of national infrastructure needed to manufacture electric vehicle batteries at scale.
 If we are to protect and create automotive jobs in the West Midlands, we must deliver it.